What Is Authoritative Parenting?

 Children of permissive parents do often struggle with academics and have reported having bouts of sadness and low self-esteem.

-Uninvolved parents often do no ask their children about their school work, touch base with them after a hard day or a lost sporting event, and they do not spend a lot of quality time with their children.
+Uninvolved parents often do no ask their children about their school work, touch base with them after a hard day or a lost sporting event, and do not spend a lot of quality time with their children.

 These types of parents have very few rules in the home, and the children receive very little guidance.